You Credit Score: How's Your FICO?

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Can I improve my FICO score?
+Can I raise my FICO score?

-Know your FICO score
+Know your FICO

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Want to know more about credit scores?
-Call us at (513) 713-1515.
+Curious about credit scores?
+Call us: (513) 713-1515.